Should I go for a fixed or flexible tariff?

 What about when my fixed deal ends?

 At the end of your term, we’ll offer you a new price for your Octopus Fixed tariff based on wholesale costs at that time.
-If you don’t fix, don’t worry — you’ll roll onto our Flexible Octopus tariff.
-And you can switch tariffs at any time without any exit fees.
+If you don’t fix, don’t worry — you’ll roll onto our Flexible Octopus tariff which has no exit fees.

 And what determines our flexible prices?

 With our Flexible Octopus tariff (what some suppliers call standard variable), we follow the movements of the wholesale market as closely as we can.
 Those movements can be a little like charting the path of a rollercoaster but in essence we smooth out the highs and lows as much as we can.

 In a nutshell:

 - We buy your energy throughout the year

 - Our wholesale costs change across the year

 - From time to time your rate may change as our wholesale costs vary